-If you have stepped premiums with Life Cover, Terminal illness support benefit, Trauma Recovery Cover, Major trauma benefit, Cancer Cover, TPD Cover, you can freeze them so they don't increase each year.
+If you have stepped premiums with Life Cover, Trauma Recovery Cover, Major Trauma benefit, Cancer Cover, TPD Cover, you can freeze them so they don't increase each year.
 You can do so by notifying us in writing before the next policy anniversary.